 4.2 Specifications of awards are contained in the policy Academic Records and Awards (10.001).

 Conferment of Award(s)

 4.3 The Academic Registrar is responsible for advising Academic Board that students have met the requirements for a qualification to be awarded.

 4.4 Northland Polytechnic’s degrees and diplomas shall be awarded by resolution of the Northland Polytechnic Council.

 4.5 Northland Polytechnic’s certificates shall be awarded by resolution of the Academic Board.

-4.6 Northland Polytechnic’s record of attainment and record of attendance shall be approved by the Business Director or Programme Leader.
+4.6 Northland Polytechnic’s record of attainment and record of attendance shall be approved by the Director Outcomes or Programme Leader.